avery-gfs/Game-Design-and-Development/README.md

     print(x)
 ```

-- You can loop over a range of numbers in Python use a `for` loop with the
+- You can loop over a range of numbers in Python using a `for` loop with the
   `range` function.
 - The `range` function **does not** include the ending value that you give it.
   So `range(0, 10)` loops over the numbers from `0` to `9`.
 You can decide for
-  yourself whether this was a reasonable decision on the part of Python's designers.
+  yourself whether this was a reasonable decision on the part of Python's
+  designers.

 ## Groups